 Last Updated on

 Chips in a variety of flavours might have never seemed as attractive as you might suddenly find them when you are pregnant.
 Cravings come in all possible forms, and you might want to rip open a bunch of packets of chips, lie on your couch, and watch your favourite movie.
-But, eating potato chips during pregnancy is ill-advised since it can result in a ton of complications to your unborn child, many of them being irreversible.
+But, eating potato chips during pregnancy is ill-advised, since it can result in a ton of complications to your unborn child, many of them being irreversible.
 Let’s find out how.

 Can You Eat Chips During Pregnancy?

 The ideal answer to this question is “no” for a variety of reasons.
 However, there are specific cases in which eating chips might be allowed, but that too, in the absolute minimum amount.
 If you are sure you can let go of them if there are health issues, you can have a few, but only the ones that are prepared at home with clean potatoes under hygienic conditions, and are fried in good-quality oil.
 In all cases, women are highly advised to stay away from chips until they complete the first trimester of pregnancy, the reasons for which we will explain in the article below.
-If you know your willpower is weak, it is best to stay away from chips completely.

-Why Is Eating Chips During Pregnancy Harmful?
+Why is Eating Chips During Pregnancy Harmful?

 Chips are not a healthy treat during pregnancy for a variety of reasons.
 Let’s take a look at some of them.

 - Ready-made chips have only 30% actual potatoes.
-The rest of the ingredients are starch and synthetic additives that are used to enhance the flavour and longevity of the chips.
+The rest of the ingredients have starch and synthetic additives that are used to enhance the flavour and longevity of the chips.
 These additives are not at all healthy for the mother-to-be and the little baby growing inside her.

 - Chips available in the market are made in large quantities, and the methods used to make them are not conducive for healthy consumption.
 Most chips are deep-fried at high temperatures in the same oil, which effectively removes nutrients if any, and also leads to unhealthy ingredients sticking to them.